shnparker/vite-starter-template/README.md

 # react-starter-template

-Since this project is based on [Vite](https://vitejs.dev/), it is suggested you read the docs to familiarise yourself with how it serves locally, runs hot reloading, bundles files, handles env variables, etc.
+Since this project is based on [Vite](https://vitejs.dev/), it is suggested you read the docs to familiarise yourself with how it serves locally, runs hot reloading, bundles files, handles env variables, etc. It is also a good idea to read the docs of any other listed tools you are unfamiliar with.

 ## Tools included in this template